How to Cite a Video Game

 Citing Specific In-Game Moments

-The solution is to describe the moment in your own text and then provide the standard video game citation in your works cited list.
-For an in-text citation, you can reference the quest name, chapter, or even a timestamp from a recorded playthrough if you have one.
+The method works like introducing a quotation from any source: describe the moment in your prose, then provide the standard video game citation in your works cited list.
+For in-text citations, reference the quest name, chapter, level title, or a timestamp from a recorded playthrough.

 Example in an essay: